fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/yiyang.jpeg">
   <div class="team-member-info">
     <h4>Yi Yang, MSc</h4>
-    <p>Yi will join the team in August 2024 as a PhD student in Biomedical Engineering, supported by a CIGP Lynn Fellowship.
+    <p>Yi joined the team in August 2024 as a graduate researcher in the field of Biomedical Engineering, supported by a CIGP Lynn Fellowship.
 Following his undergraduate studies in Biomedical Engineering at Rutgers University, he graduated from Columbia University with a master's degree in Bioinformatics and Machine Learning in 2023.
-His research interests include deep learning-based analysis of various medical imaging modalities including ultrasound, radiological, and histopathological imaging, and his research aims to connect information from various clinical data types to provide decision support in patients with cancer and autoimmune disease.</p>
+His research interests include deep learning-based analysis of various medical imaging modalities including ultrasound, radiological, and histopathological imaging.
+Yi's research aims to make the compilation of large-scale datasets more efficient and to connect information from various clinical data types for decision support in patients with cancer and autoimmune disease.</p>
   </div>
 </div>